 They are incredibly rare, especially unapplied, so it’s really a straightforward supply + demand issue.
 With so few of these stickers in circulation, their near-mythical status, and the fact they just look good, all means you’ll likely have to pay upwards of $40,000 for one of these stickers.
 Yes, stickers.
 In a video game.

 The M4A4 Howl is the only ‘Contraband’ grade skin in CS:GO, due to the controversy over ownership of the artwork.
 Because of this, it is exceedingly rare.

-Although some more worn models without stickers can be bought for under $5,000, if it is a Factory New version, StatTrak, especially with the right stickers applied, can sell for over $100,000.
+Although some more worn models without stickers can be bought for under $5,000, if it is a Factory New version and StatTrak, it can fetch up to $30,000.
+And, with the expensive stickers applied, can sell for over $100,000.

 A StatTrak Factory New Howl with 4 iBuyPower Holo stickers sold for this amount in 2020, and is likely worth even more today.